voxpupuli/puppet-augeasproviders/CONTRIBUTING.md

 Use an rspec context section per fixture and have multiple examples within the section using it.

-Tests use real resources which are applied to the system via the `AugeasSpec::Fixtures::apply` method to a temporary file created from the original fixture.
-Once applied, the temporary file is loaded back into Augeas and the contents/structure of the file can be tested.
+Tests use real resources which are applied via the `AugeasSpec::Fixtures::apply` method to a temporary file created from the original fixture.
+Once applied, the temporary file is tested using one of two methods:

+1. Load file with ruby-augeas (`aug_open` helper) and perform match/get queries to test particular features of the tree.
+1. Define whole or part of the tree in augparse `{ }` syntax and use `augparse` or `augparse_filter` helpers to compare the file against the expected tree.

+The latter will be much easier and more robust as it will compare all aspects of the tree, while the first might be needed for some edge cases (empty files etc).

-Execute `rake spec` in the root directory to run them.
+Execute `rake spec` in the root directory to run all tests.

 ## Thoughts about testing methods